 By Edmond Ortiz

-This edition of Transit Tracker features updates on projects affecting Blanco Road at Loop 1604, and South Alamo Street in the heart of downtown.
+This edition of Transit Tracker features updates on projects affecting Blanco Road at Loop 1604 on the North Side, and South Alamo Street in the heart of downtown.

-Elsewhere, Balcones Heights started a final phase of improvements on Crestview Drive, and Converse’s effort to begin expanding Toepperwein Road must wait until 2027.
+Elsewhere, Balcones Heights started a final phase of improvements on Crestview Drive, an electric vehicle charging station opens in Windcrest, and Converse’s effort to begin expanding Toepperwein Road must wait until 2027.

 Blanco Road